DOM based XSS¶

 - The URL hash is everything that follows the pound sign (#) in the URL.
 The

-event activates when the URL hash changes from one to another.
+hashchangeevent activates when the URL hash changes from one to another.

 Example of